Part 3: unleash your code

 The LED of board 1 should blink thanks to the blinker app in board 2.

-Congratulation, you just created your first Luos distributed system where a service from one board is used in another board to perform an action on this second board.
+Congratulation, you've just created your first Luos distributed system.
+The objective of this part of our Get started was to use a service located in your first board, in another board to perform an action on it.

 4. Use Pyluos to control your networkβ